Selective Admission: Nursing

 After being accepted to TCC, you must meet the following requirements to be eligible to submit a separate application to our Nursing Program.

-You must also meet the post-acceptance requirements listed below if you are admitted to our program.
+You must also meet the Post-Admission Requirements if you are admitted to our program.

 Am I eligible to apply?